flowerinthenight/flowerinthenight.github.io/_posts/2016-08-18-git-commands-notes.md

 (delete clean-branch)
 {% endhighlight %}

+### Combine all branch commits to one before merging to master (sort of like the one above)

+{% highlight shell %}
+git checkout master
+git checkout -b clean
+git merge --squash branch_to_merge_to_one_commit git commit
+(add commit message)
+git checkout master
+git merge clean
+{% endhighlight %}

 ### Custom format for log

 Add to global `.gitconfig` using `git config --global alias.logp "..."`